-The Project is being delivered under approvals and consents granted under the EPBC Act and EP&A Act.
-These approvals and consents include requirements to be addressed in this Addendum and to be met during the construction of the Project.
-The conditions specific to the development of this Addendum are detailed in Table 2-1.
+The Project is being delivered under both the EPBC Act and EP&A Act.
+These approval instruments include requirements relevant to the construction of the Project that need to be addressed in this Addendum.
+Table 2-1 provides a summary of the relevant requirements to be addressed in this addendum and met during Project construction.